skauffmann/shopify-autosort-collection/README.md

   - `publish_date`: Sort by publish date (newest first).
   - `best_selling`: Sort by best-selling items first.
   - `stock`: Sort by available stock quantity first.
+- `pinnedProducts`: A list of pinned products.
+The position starts with 1 (and not 0).
+The product handle is the url fragment of your product.